 If you are now exhausted, it makes sense to take a break at your hotel.

 After returning to Disneyland Park, stroll along Main Street and then go to Discoveryland.
 Orbitron and Buzz Lightyear Laserblast are waiting for you.
 If you and your partner need some action, use the Baby Switch at Hyperspace Mountain and Star Tours.
 Are your feed starting to hurt or is there another show in the Frontierland Theater that you want to watch?
 Then hop on the Disneyland Railroad at Discoveryland Station and drive to Frontierland.
 Once there, visit the show or head to the playground so the little ones can play a bit if their energylevel allows is.
-We continue to Big Thunder Mountain, where it is best to use the Baby Switch again or, if still available, get a Fast Pass.
+We continue to Big Thunder Mountain, where it is best to use the Baby Switch again.
 Then take a look around.
 Is Phantom Manor something for the little ones?
 Since you know your kids best, you will know if they can handle it since it is a little scary there, but not too much.
 Or would you prefer to take a relaxing ride on the big paddle steamer?
 Slowly but surely it's time for dinner.
 Ideally, you have reserved a table at a buffet restaurant.
 If you didn't have a break for lunch, we recommend the restaurant at the hotel for dinner.
 If you prefer to stay in Disneyland Park, the Plaza Gardens Restaurant is very popular.
 And if it is still possible after dinner, then watch the Disney Illuminations show at the castle at the end of the day.
 Most toddlers sleep through it though.

 Walt Disney Studios Park doesn't have that much to offer for young children right now.
 But if you are visiting for several days, you should not leave it out.